HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 }
 ```

 The capability is supported by Chromium browsers starting from version 67.
 The relative orientation sensor is used by 824 desktop and 831 mobile sites, the linear acceleration sensor by 257 desktop and 237 mobile sites, and the gyroscope by 36 desktop and 22 mobile sites.
 An example application that uses all three of them is [VDO.Ninja](https://obs.ninja/), the former OBS Ninja.
 This software allows you to remotely connect with video broadcasting software such as OBS.
 The app allows the connected broadcasting software to read sensor data from the device.
-For example, to capture a smartphone’s movement when streaming virtual reality content.
+For example, to capture a smartphone's movements when streaming virtual reality content.

-### Sites using most capabilities
+### Sites using the most capabilities
 The analysis also identified the websites using the most capabilities from the HTTP Archive data set.
-The crawler is capable of identifying 30 Fugu APIs in total.
+The detection script is capable of identifying 30 Fugu APIs in total.

 1. The number one site is [whatwebcando.today](https://whatwebcando.today/), which uses 28 capabilities.
 It showcases different HTML5 device integration APIs by providing a live demo for every capability.
 Naturally, the number of used APIs is very high.
 In the result set, a similar site called [whatpwacando.today](https://whatpwacando.today/) showcases PWA capabilities and uses eight APIs.
-2. The [PolisNotis](https://polisnotis.se/) PWA shows police notices in Sweden.
+1. The [PolisNotis](https://polisnotis.se/) PWA shows police notices in Sweden.
 It uses ten APIs, including the Declarative Link Capturing API to define that the PWA should always open a new window when clicking a PWA-related link.
 The Web Share API is used in the source code, but the sharing functionality is not exposed to the UI.
+The app also uses the Badging API to alert the user via the app icon if there is a new notice.
-3. The website [System Scanner](https://system-scanner.net/) uses nine APIs: It shows an overview of the system information exposed by the browser, including sensor information provided by the Generic Sensor API.
+1. The website [System Scanner](https://system-scanner.net/) uses nine APIs: It shows an overview of the system information exposed by the browser, including sensor information provided by the Generic Sensor API.
-4. Eight sites use eight Fugu APIs: One of them is the aforementioned [Excalidraw](https://excalidraw.com/), an online drawing tool for creating drawings in a hand-drawn style.
+1. Eight sites use eight Fugu APIs: One of them is the aforementioned [Excalidraw](https://excalidraw.com/), an online drawing tool for creating drawings in a hand-drawn style.
 As a traditional productivity app, it benefits from the new capabilities.

-The results also include sites that aren’t proactively using the APIs.
+The results also include sites that aren't proactively using the APIs.
 For example, some sites ship library code that could theoretically access the capabilities.
-Some sites check for the presence of Fugu APIs to determine the user’s browser.
+Some sites check for the presence of Fugu APIs to determine the user's browser.

 ### Conclusion
 Capabilities help move the web forward by unlocking more and more use cases for developers.
 As this chapter shows, developers use the new web platform APIs to build powerful applications.
-In contrast to their native counterparts, those applications don’t need to be installed to the system and don’t require any additional third-party runtimes or plug-ins to work.
+In contrast to their platform-specific counterparts, those applications don't necessarily need to be installed to the system and don't require any additional third-party runtimes or plug-ins to work.
 They run on any platform that can run a powerful browser.

 One example of this concept working is the Visual Studio Code IDE.
-This application has always been web-based, but it still relied on native application wrappers like Electron.
+This application has always been web-based, but it still relied on platform-specific application wrappers like Electron.
 Thanks to capabilities like the File System Access API, Microsoft was able to release the application as a browser application ([vscode.dev](https://vscode.dev)) in October 2021.
 Almost all IDE features work here, except access to the terminal, since there is no capability for this yet.